ibrahimabah/fcc-technical-documentation-page/README.md

 2. Within the #main-doc element, you can see several section elements, each with a class of main-section.
 There should be a minimum of five
 3. The first element within each .main-section should be a header element, which contains text that describes the topic of that section.
 4. Each section element with the class of main-section should also have an id that corresponds with the text of each header contained within it.
 Any spaces should be replaced with underscores (e.g. The section that contains the header "JavaScript and Java" should have a corresponding id="JavaScript_and_Java")
+5. The .main-section elements should contain at least ten p elements total (not each)
+6. The .main-section elements should contain at least five code elements total (not each)